-The best smart speakers for 2023 | Engadget
+The best smart speakers for 2024

 Once again, Amazon punches above its weight.
 Like the Dot, the latest Echo is totally redesigned and the new internals were made with music in mind.
 It combines a three-inch woofer with two 0.8-inch tweeters — a more advanced setup than either the Nest Audio or HomePod mini.
 (The Google Nest Audio uses a three-inch woofer but only a single 0.75-inch tweeter, while the Apple HomePod mini makes do with a single “full range” driver and two passive radiators.)

-In practice, this means the Echo is noticeably louder than either the Nest Audio or HomePod mini and much better suited to filling a large room than the competition.
+In practice, this means the Echo is noticeably louder than either the Nest Audio or HomePod mini and much better suited to play room-filling sound than the competition.
 It also delivers an impressive bass thump and powerful mid-range frequencies.
 In fact, my main complaint with the speaker is that highs aren’t quite crisp enough.
-Compare the Echo to a Era 100 and the 100 sounds much more lively, while the Echo comes off a bit muddy.
+Compare the Echo to an Era 100 and the 100 sounds much more lively, while the Echo comes off a bit muddy.
 Then again, the 100 costs more than twice as much as the Echo.

-While the Echo may beat the Nest Audio and HomePod mini on volume and bass, Google and Apple’s speakers are not bad options.
+While the Echo speaker may beat the Nest Audio and HomePod mini on volume and bass, Google and Apple’s speakers are not bad options.
 The HomePod mini is the quietest of the three speakers, but it still sounds balanced across the entire audio spectrum.
 The bass isn’t too assertive, but there’s more presence than I would have expected given its tiny size (it’s by far the smallest of these three speakers).

 And it has a few nice perks if you’re using an iPhone 11 or newer.
 Thanks to the U1 “ultra-wideband” chip in recent iPhones, the HomePod mini can tell when there’s a phone near it, which makes handing off music from your phone to the speaker (or vice versa) quite simple.
 Playback controls for the HomePod mini will automatically pop up as well, and your phone’s lock screen will display music suggestions if the speaker isn’t currently playing.
 Setup is also dead-simple — just bring an iPhone or iPad near the speaker and it’ll automatically start the process.